Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/UptimeOrchestrator/classes/UptimeOrchestrator.md

 #### Throws

-Error if the removal operation fails critically
+When the removal operation fails critically

+#### Throws

+When database inconsistency occurs and cannot be resolved

 ***